hasadna/knesset-data-pipelines/README.md

 Uses the [datapackage pipelines framework](https://github.com/frictionlessdata/datapackage-pipelines) to scrape Knesset data and aggregate to different data stores (PostgreSQL, Elasticsearch, Files)

+Looking to contribute? check out the [Help Wanted Issues](https://github.com/hasadna/knesset-data-pipelines/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) or the [Noob Friendly Issues](https://github.com/hasadna/knesset-data-pipelines/issues?q=is%3Aissue+is%3Aopen+label%3A%22noob+friendly%22) for some ideas.

 ## Running the full pipelines environment using docker

 * Install Docker and Docker Compose (refer to Docker guides for your OS)